Work Visa Lawyer

 A foreign worker under H-1B is allowed to exhibit a non-immigrant and immigrant intent (Dual Intent) and therefore may apply for permanent residency.
 The foreign worker does not have to maintain a foreign residence during their period of stay in the United States.
 If the employer were to terminate the foreign worker during H-1B classification status, the employer could be liable (continues only during the H-1B status i.e. the change of status to permanent residence or any other status which then absolves the employer of this liability) to pay the return fare to the foreign worker’s last place of foreign residence.

-The foreign worker is allowed extension beyond the six-year limit on H-1B as long as the worker has a labor certification application that has been filed and is pending for at least 365 days (in such case, only one year extension is permitted) or if an I-140 has been approved on behalf of the worker (in such case three-year extensions are permitted).
+The foreign worker is allowed extension beyond the six-year limit on H-1B as long as the worker has a labor certification application that has been filed and is pending for at least 365 days (in such case, only a one-year extension is permitted) or if an I-140 has been approved on behalf of the worker (in such case three-year extensions are permitted).
 Such extensions are permitted until a decision is made on the immigrant visa application.

-Foreign workers family members (spouse and unmarried children under 21 years old) are admitted to the United States in the H-4 category for the same period of time for which the H-1B foreign worker is admitted or may alternatively be admitted in other nonimmigrant categories for which they qualify.
+Foreign worker's family members (spouse and unmarried children under 21 years old) are admitted to the United States in the H-4 category for the same period of time for which the H-1B foreign worker is admitted or may alternatively be admitted in other nonimmigrant categories for which they qualify.
 The H-4 dependents may undertake studies during their stay while remaining in the H-4 category.
 Currently, H-4 spouses are allowed to work provided their spouse on H-1B visa is eligible for the 7th year extension or the H-1B spouse has an I-140 petition approved.

 H1B1 Visa (Specialty Occupation Workers from Chile and Singapore)

-This category is for foreign workers from Chile and Singapore engaging in specialty occupation.
+This category is for foreign workers from Chile and Singapore engaging in specialty occupations.
 The position must be a specialty occupation; that is, it must require theoretical and practical application of a body of specialized knowledge.
 Some examples of specialty occupations are jobs in the fields of engineering, mathematics, physical sciences, computer sciences, medicine and health care, education, biotechnology, and business specialties such as management and human resources.

 H1B1 visas are multiple-entry and valid for a maximum of 18 months.
 Extensions and renewals are allowed.